bmcmahen/portfolio/content/blog/introducing-sancho/index.md

 #### Responsive design is really hard.
 Sancho makes it easier.

 For various reasons, many of the react based design systems don't make responsive design a priority.
-Sancho does it's best to make mobile designs and touch interactions as good as possible.
+Sancho does its best to make mobile designs and touch interactions as good as possible.
 This comes out in some of the smaller details:

 Sancho provides scroll locking in the appropriate context.